ashhhlynn/boxd/README.md

 - ` npm start `

 ## Acknowledgements
-- This project was inspired by Letterboxd Application
-- This project was created by Ashley
+- This project was inspired by Letterboxd Application and created by Ashley